samizdatonline/samizdat/README.md

 ## Usage

 Try http://raul.help.
 Russia, Are You Listening.
-Try http://rhonda.help/mask/https://nytimes.com.
+Try http://rhonda.help/mask/https://www.theguardian.com.

 The domains change.
 That is the point.
 The more domains assigned to the project the stronger the project becomes.
-Try also http://help.me.rhonda.help/ or http://6tmk927m.link/
+Try also http://help.me.rhonda.help/ or http://6tmk927m.link/ When html is requested, every link, anchor, img and script is swapped with a masked url.

 Please run a server and register more domains.
 The code in /components/Resource.mjs identifies all available domains.
 This should be updated to retrieve sites and